MythicaAI/houdini-worker/README.md

 # SceneTalk

-This repo is a WIP evolution of the Houdini automation infrastructure behind https://api.mythica.gg
+This repo is the WIP evolution of the Houdini automation infrastructure behind [Mythica GG](https://api.mythica.gg).

+It provides a WebSocket and framing to do real-time 3D scene interchange.

 [RFC](./RFC.md) for binary protocol is under development